isayani-78/CMTL/README.md

 ## 🎯 Expected Outcomes
 **Jani na akhono**

-## 🔒 Disclaimer

-⚠️ This project is for educational and ethical purposes only.
-The author is not responsible for any misuse of this tool.

 ---
 ## ✅ Installation & Usage
 Project Sesh hole Available hoye jabe 👍🏻